How to Make Your Time in the Sun This Summer, Safer & Healthier | Amoils.com

 • As well as the above mentioned vitamin D, vitamins C and E have also shown protective effects from too much sunlight.,

-By combining oral antioxidants with healthy natural sun screens, and of course avoiding sunburn as opposed to sunlight you can provide your skin with safe and maximum protection against sun damage and ageing.
+By combining oral antioxidants with healthy natural sun screens, and of course avoiding sunburn as opposed to sunlight you can provide your skin with safe and maximum protection against sun damage and aging.

 Your skin is your biggest organ and absolutely everything you apply to your skin is of course absorbed into your body’s systems.